hackdaymanifesto/site/index.markdown

 ### Do not charge attendees

-If developers are willing to donate their time -- which could otherwise be used for paying clients, family, and friends -- they should not be charged for tickets.
+If developers are willing to donate their time -- which could otherwise be used for paid work or hanging out with family and friends -- they should not be charged for tickets.
 It shows a complete disrespect for the value of their time, and is likely to leave a bad feeling towards the organisers and sponsors.
 The developers are providing the sponsors a service in testing and showing the possibility of their APIs, data, products and services.

 ### Intellectual property